 - Learn how to use the video conferencing platform.

-- Run a small pilot with a few students and patients to determine if the video conferencing platform meets your needs.
+- Run a small pilot with a few student therapists and clients to determine if the video conferencing platform meets your needs.

 Barnett, Jeffrey E. (2011).
 Utilizing technological innovations to enhance psychotherapy supervision, training and outcomes.
 Psychotherapy 48(2), 103-108.